 High School students may attend make-up sessions for time missed due to absences seven (7), eight (8) and nine (9) in each semester.
 Make-up sessions shall be scheduled on Saturdays.
 Make-up time for these three days shall match missed time hour-for-hour.
-Students will be charged a fee to participate in these sessions.
 The principal/designee may set a new guideline if extenuating circumstances can be proven.
 A student will not be counted absent for the following reasons: